muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 There is no denying people might have been attacked, or discriminated against due to ethnic outward differences.
-But in those cases it's their job to remind others they are citizens, not some shoddy copy whose origin as-is is dubious.
+But in those cases it's their job to remind others they are citizens, not cower behind a faux identity, some shoddy copy whose origin as-is is dubious.
 Also was the attack just plain dumb?
 "In high-school they called me bunch of names with my ethnicity".
 They call everyone names in high school (many Americans are traumatized in high-school).
 Whatever is different, they'll pick on it.
 Someone I know whose name, say rhimes with Beggio, was named Beg, Beggerboy, Bag-over-your-moms-head, Beck, Dick (??) and it goes progressively worse after that.
 Beg was ethnically German-Scottish.
 Everyone gets it.

 Addend.
 1: